Trips With Tykes

 Spring Break Destinations in California - Santa Cruz

-Within a short drive of the San Francisco Bay Area are two nearby destinations with a lot to offer families during spring break.
-Santa Cruz’s laid back beach vibe and world famous Beach Boardwalk provide lots of family fun, but you can also enjoy non-beach activities too.
-My kids love nearby Roaring Camp Railroads for a ride aboard a real narrow gauge railway through the redwoods.
+Santa Cruz‘s laid back beach vibe and world famous Beach Boardwalk provide lots of family fun, but you can also enjoy non-beach activities too.
+My kids love nearby Roaring Camp Railroads for a ride aboard a real narrow gauge railway through the redwoods (see other train rides in Northern California).
 The Mystery Spot is also good clean family fun.

 3. San Diego

 In all fairness, you really can’t go wrong with San Diego during any time of year, but spring break visits are as good as any of them.
 From the world renowned San Diego Zoo to Sea World, there are lots of activities for travelers with children.
 Head further north to nearby Carlsbad for a visit to Legoland California for what is becoming increasingly popular theme park alternative to Disneyland (shh – don’t tell Disney I said that!).
+Follow this three day San Diego itinerary to hit the highlights.

 Hotel options in the San Diego area abound, but travelers with kids will find the Hotel del Coronado a great family beach retreat.
 Up near Legoland in Carlsbad, the Omni La Costa is ideal for families with a kids club and cool splash pads.